mkpkmkpk/mkpkmkpk.github.io/_posts/2018-10-21-Azure-Policy.md

 Ok, I have 696 possible value, but how can I know which fields values are possible.
 The best approach is the set properly all those value for such resource and then:

 <ul>
-<li>We can open Resource Explorer - (https://resources.azure.com) and get value for resource</li>
+<li>We can open Resource Explorer - <a href=https://resources.azure.com>https://resources.azure.com</a> and get value for resource</li>
-<li>We can use Azure Resource Graph – You can read about it on Michal Smereczynski MVP blog - https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph</li>
+<li>We can use Azure Resource Graph – You can read about it on Michal Smereczynski MVP blog - <a href=https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph>https://lnx.azurewebsites.net/saving-time-with-azure-resource-graph</a></li>
 <li>We can use Resource Explorer in Azure Portal – All services -> Resource Explorer</li>
 </ul>